-The "Solving the crisis:" series explores the pressing challenges of our time, including climate change, biodiversity collapse, housing affordability and more.
+The "Solving the crisis:" series explores the pressing challenges of our time, including climate change, access to health care, housing affordability and more.
 Each article highlights how Waterloo, a hub of research, innovation and creative thinking, is uniquely positioned to address these issues.
-Through this series, we highlight the dedicated researchers who are tackling global crises and shaping a better future for all.
+Through this series, we highlight the dedication of researchers to tackling global crises and shaping a better future for all.

 Recent events, such as the data theft attacks on Snowflake customers impacting companies including Neiman Marcus, Ticketmaster and Santander Bank, have underscored the urgent need for robust cybersecurity measures.
 The 2024 Summer Olympics have also been a major cybersecurity concern, with the 2021 summer games in Tokyo facing a staggering 450 million attempted security events.
 Cyber threats continue to evolve, becoming more sophisticated and pervasive, posing significant risks to people, organizations and governments alike.